forderud/QtWasm/README.md

 ## How to use the image
 From a Windows host:
 * Run either `build_cmake.bat` or `build_qmake.bat` to build the sample project using either QMake or CMake.
-* Run `run_webserver.bat` to start a webserver for serving the Qt app.
-* Open `http://localhost:80` in a web browser and navigate to the html page to test the web app.
+A web browser will automatically open and load the app after the build process have completed.

 ## References
 * https://blog.qt.io/blog/2019/03/05/using-docker-test-qt-webassembly/